jdkato/jdkato.github.io/_posts/2016-08-30-identifying-the-language-of-source-code-.markdown

 ### Implementation

-cypher's core codebase consists 220 lines of Python source (excluding comments) and 21 signatures for a total uncompressed weight of approximately 32 KB.
+cypher's core codebase consists 220 lines of Python (excluding comments) and 21 signatures for a total uncompressed weight of approximately 32 KB.
 [MessagePack](http://msgpack.org/index.html) is the only external dependency.

 Each language is associated with a "base project," which I used to measure my progress on a per-language basis throughout development.
 The base projects are also used to create the MessagePack-formatted version of signatures.
 In addition to being in binary format, the distribution version of a signature also associates each token with its average number of occurrences in its base project.